Kranthi-Guribilli/Kranthi-Guribilli/README.md

 ## About me 🚀
-🎓 I'm an open source enthusiast and a fachcha pursuing my bachelors in Computer Science & Engineering.<br/>
+🎓 I'm an open source enthusiast and a sophomore pursuing my bachelors in Computer Science & Engineering.<br/>
 💻 I'm an enthusiastic learner with creative insights✨✨ and I used to get out of my comfort zone to explore new things in technology.<br/>
 👩‍💻 I'm very passionate about Data Science and I enjoy learning new things.<br/>
 ## My GitHub Status